davidpallmann/hashnode-backups/cl19ywd4x00fuzunvbn010net.md

 A **campaign** is a deployed solution version.
 We can invoke the campaign from our application to get recommendations.

 An **event tracker** lets us report new events into the interactions dataset, such as a user watching a video or purchasing an item.
 We train our recommender with existing historical data, but as our application is used, we need to keep that data current.
 We do that by reporting user events via an event tracker.

-The [AWS Free Tier](https://aws.amazon.com/personalize/pricing/?loc=ft#Free_Tier) gives you 2 months use of Amazon Personalize for free.

 # Our Hello, Personalize Project